Rent Concessions: What Multifamily Investors Need to Know

 - For established properties, concessions tend to be a marketing tool to convince renters they are getting a deal, when in fact their rent ends up being market value.

 - If your chief market competition is offering concessions, you are likely going to have to join the game.

-- Consider giving a concession off the first month’s rent instead of spreading it over the course of a lease.
+- Consider giving a concession off of the first month’s rent instead of spreading it over the course of a lease.
 That way renters are not in for a reality check when it’s time to renew.

 - To prevent good tenants from leaving to chase concessions, consider offering a lower rent increase, or the ability to pick an upgrade for their unit (i.e. new fridge, coat of paint, fixtures, etc.).

 - If there is a significant amount of new construction in your market, your are likely going to need to offer deals to match the concessions promoted by these newer assets in order to retain strong occupancy.